Mullingstorp: Beginnings

 In 1985 Bengt Stern founded the institute Mullingstorp Education and Health, located south of Stockholm, Sweden on the Baltic coast.
 It was he who designed and documented in detail the Meet Yourself process.

-Bengt was a qualified medical doctor.
+Bengt was a registered medical doctor.
 In the seventies he ran a general practice in Skärholmen outside Stockholm.
 He was also a writer, lecturer, society debater, course leader and course trainer.
 In addition to traditional medicine, Bengt Stern studied psychosomatic medicine, body therapy and also humanitarian and trans-personal psychology in Europe, India and the US.

 Bengt trained a large staff who from the beginning led the courses under his leadership.
 Gradually he turned more and more to writing and research.

 By the year 2011 around 5500 people had taken part in the Meet Yourself process.
-Many of those had came from the top level of business life, such as sport. and entertainment just to mention a few.
+Many of those had come from the top level of business life, such as sport. and entertainment just to mention a few.